Vonng/pigsty/docs/PARAM.md

 default value is `off`, you should not enable watchdog on infra nodes to avoid fencing.

 For those critical systems where data consistency prevails over availability, it is recommended to enable watchdog.

+Beware that if all your traffic is [accessed](PGSQL-SVC#access-service) via haproxy, there is no risk of brain split at all.